Jayich-Lab/double-pass-breadboard/README.md

 * Place the beam profiler about a focal length away from the lens, and try to find the spot where the beam width is the smallest.
 * Put a flat mirror at the smallest beam width position, and adjust the mirror so it reflects the light back into the AOM following the same path (marked red on schematic).
 * Place the iris in front of the mirror and the quarter waveplate between the iris and the lens.
 Keep the first order beam selected using the iris.
 Adjust the quarter wave plate and the flat mirror until the light reflected back from the PBS is maximized.
-* Check the double pass efficiency before fiber coupling.
-Check the bandwidth.
-It should be smaller, but comparable to the single pass bandwidth recorded in step 5.
+* Check the double pass efficiency and bandwidth before fiber coupling.
+The bandwidth should be smaller, but comparable to the single pass bandwidth recorded in step 5.
 * If the bandwidth is significantly smaller for the double pass, then adjust the distance between the AOM and the lens to improve the bandwidth.
 * Couple the light into the output fiber using Thorlabs collimator and the two mirrors before the output port.
 See the next section for specific instructions on how to fiber couple with Thorlabs collimators.